JakCrane/Assignment-1/README.md

  website description: Begginer platform aimed at nurturing interest and excitement for the field of satellites and guiding users to high-quality additional resources for further research.
 Starting with a 2 pronged approach of teaching the basic science behind how they work and the preliminary engineering processes. website meta description: a begginer friendly launch site to blast off into the world of satellites and space science.

 Now knowing what content I wanted on the site I produced multiple iterations of wireframe.

-This was the first itteration
+This was the first itteration:

 ![alt text](https://github.com/JakCrane/Assignment-1/blob/main/wf-1-1.PNG?raw=true)
 ![alt text](https://github.com/JakCrane/Assignment-1/blob/main/wf-1-2.PNG?raw=true)
 ![alt text](https://github.com/JakCrane/Assignment-1/blob/main/wf-1-3.PNG?raw=true)